A-Productions/bricker/developer-notes.md

     * switch `use_blend_file` to `False` for backproc calls (saves memory and time)
         * Use `cmlist_to_dict.py` code to convert cmlist item to dictionaries
         * Figure out a way to maintain physics cache, parented matrix_world info, etc. for objects appended to background blender instance
-    * Switch `calculationAxes` property to expanded bools in user interface
+    * Switch `calculation_axes` property to expanded bools in user interface
     * Fix material panel subpanels for blender 2.79?
-    * When switching to v1.7, change 'colorSnap' to 'colorMapping'
+    * When switching to v1.7, change 'color_snap' to 'colorMapping'
 * Fixes
     * when brickified model's parent is rotated, bricks drawn by customizing model are often not rotated correctly
     * Custom object rotation is not maintained when instanced for in bricker model (is this behavior desired?)